 I am still on a high from reading They Can’t Kill Us Until They Kill Us.
 I know I already told you about this book by Hanif Abdurraqib and I’m starting to worry that I am overselling it but I keep coming back to it again and again and again.
 I even decided to write my critical paper on it this quarter for grad school.
 It’s getting out of hand.

-The critical paper is on one of the essays called “It Rained In Ohio On The Night Allen Iverson Hit Michael Jordan with a Crossover.”
-I don’t even care about basketball all that much but, at the risk of even further overselling Abdurraqib, it’s brilliant.
+The critical paper is on the essay called “It Rained In Ohio On The Night Allen Iverson Hit Michael Jordan with a Crossover.”
+I don’t even know that much about basketball but, at the risk of even further overselling Abdurraqib, it’s brilliant.

 So naturally I’m procrastinating on writing it and re-reading his other essays instead.
-I read this one again for maybe the fourth or fifth time.
-It’s called “Brief Notes on Staying // No One Is Making Their Best Work When They Want To Die“and it’s about writing/creating/working even when we are in the throes of grief, as he was when writing this particular piece.
+I just read this one again for maybe the fourth or fifth time.
+It’s called “Brief Notes on Staying // No One Is Making Their Best Work When They Want To Die“and it’s about writing/creating/working even when we are deep in a grieving space, as he was when writing this particular piece.
 It’s so beautifully and vulnerably written.
 I resonated with so much of it, especially the questions surrounding grief as a means for great art and the way he tells his reader what he is actually feeling instead of how he would like to feel or thinks he should feel (“What I’m mostly saying, friends, is that I am sad today.
 I am sad today, and I may be sad tomorrow.” — damn.).

 Unfortunately I can’t find it online so I can’t send you to the full piece (you’ll have to buy the book!) but I thought I’d post two quotes here to give you a glimpse…